Create Professional vCard Generator Online Free Tools

 The Hidden Costs of Free Plans

 Free tiers sound generous until you discover the fine print.
-Platforms stamp their logo on your digital card, cap analytics at 50 views per month, and block custom domains, forcing your contacts to see "powered by [Platform Name]" every time they scan your QR code.
+Platforms stamp their logo on your digital card, cap analytics at 50 views per month, and block custom domains.
+This forces your contacts to see 'powered by [Platform Name]' every time they scan your QR code.

 Upgrade pressures hit fast: want to remove branding?
-That's $15/month.
+That's $15 per month.

 Data Ownership and Privacy Concerns